apache/parquet-format/rle-bitpacked.md

 within the same stream, and, during encoding, it can switch between them.

-This encoding is used to encode integer values that may either represent definition levels, representation levels, the boolean type, or ids of dictionary-encoded pages.
+This encoding is used to encode integer values that may either represent definition levels, representation levels, or ids of dictionary-encoded pages.

 This document uses MUST, SHOULD, etc. according to [RFC-8174](https://tools.ietf.org/html/rfc8174).